 - Waring, H. Z. (2002a).
 Displaying substantive recipiency in seminar discussion.
 Research on Language and Social Interaction, 35(4), 453-479.

-Language variation based on social class, race, ethnicity, age, and gender; cross-cultural pragmatics, interactional sociolinguistics, code-switching, language planning, and World Englishes.
+This course looks at language variation based on social class, race, ethnicity, age, and gender; cross-cultural pragmatics, interactional sociolinguistics, code-switching, language planning, and World Englishes.
 Pedagogical implications.
+Special fee: $15.

 A&HL 4104: Discourse analysis